Docusaurus was created to hopefully make it super simple for you to create a site and documentation for your open source project.

 title, is, of course, the title of the browser page.

-id: intro title: Getting Started My content* here..
+id: intro title: Getting Started My new content here..

 Add zero or more docs to the